HTTP-RPC/Kilo/README.md

     }
 ```

-An example service method that returns a `TreeNode` structure is shown below:
+A service method that returns a `TreeNode` structure is shown below:

 ```java
 @RequestMethod("GET")